FireSquid6/Function-Factory/docs/game_entities.md

 ### Number block
 - COLOR: RED
+- Small square that takes up 3/4th of the cell
 - Number blocks are what the player will be guiding with rails to ejectors to complete each level
 - Each number block holds an integer
 - That integer can be operated on by operators and evaluated by evaluators
 - Number blocks start out in dispensers as specified amounts and can change over time
 ### Rails
 - VARYING COLOR
+- lines draw to connect cells
 - Rails are the fundamental building block of each level
 - Number blocks will travel along them after they are dispensed
 - A level can have multiple different channels (colors) of rail, and different channels cannot interact